 Engineered Hardwood and Laminate Cost

-With pricing, flooring types is cheaper than engineered flooring.
+With pricing, laminate flooring is cheaper than engineered flooring.
 It’s not uncommon to find budget-friendly laminate boards for $1.00 per square foot or even less if there’s a sale or its been discontinued.
 On the top end, you can expect to pay between $3.50 to $4.00 for the best laminate flooring.
 You’ll need to pick up underlayment, but it’s still cheaper overall than engineered hardwood.

 You can find engineered flooring for as low as $2.00 per square foot, and there are some high-quality options available in the $3.00 to $4.00 range.
 As you would expect, it all depends on the species and manufacturer as we have seen several styles over $8.00 per square foot.
 Some can actually be more expensive than hardwood, but more are priced reasonably and cheaper than traditional hardwood flooring.
 It can also increase the resale value of your home.